torte71/tmteststuff/wayland.md

 ----

 {: .note }
-> This is experimental and has only been tested with recent Armbian images.
+> This is experimental and has only been tested with Armbian Bookworm images.
 >
+> It does NOT work with Debian Trixie images.
+>
-> It has not been tested with the original Sovol image at all.
+> It has NOT been tested with the original Sovol image at all.

 ## Pros and Cons